 Standing on a hill, Ispica is surrounded by a stunning natural park and archaeological attractions.
 The town is also just a short drive from the marvellous beaches of Marispica, the nearby coastal region.
 With wide expanses of sand and dunes, as well as the clear blue waters of the Mediterranean, Ispica offers something for everyone.

 Wandering around Ispica, you’ll find a plethora of bars and restaurants in all the piazzas and in front of the beautiful, historic churches.
 Expect a laid-back, local vibe with classic pizza and pasta dishes, as well as delicious cannoli and granita for dessert!
 Nearby, the bustling port town of Pozallo has some seafront eateries where you can enjoy lunch or dinner with a sea view.
+Or you could try Portopalo di Capo Passero, a small beach resort with seaside cafes and restaurants.
+The pretty coastal town of Marzamemi is also around 30 minute's drive from Ispica.
+Dine alfresco in the colourful central square, Piazza Regina Margherita, where the walls are draped in vines and bright plant pots.

 The wild sand dunes of Marispica slope down to a long stretch of sandy coastline.
 Four of the beaches in this area have been awarded the much coveted Blue Flag status.
 There are a couple of lidos that offer bar and restaurant facilities, and of course sunbed hire.
 All along this stretch that includes Santa Maria del Focallo Beach, you will find walking trails among the dunes ideal for a sunset stroll.
+There are plenty more beaches to explore along the coast.
+Many are rugged and with no facilities, such as Punta Cirica Beach, an unusual and striking series of semi-circular bays.

 The area around Ispica is famous for its caves and gorges.
 Known as the Parco della Forza and housing the Cava d’Ispica, there are an amazing number of burial chambers or catacombs to explore.
 History buffs may like to join a guided tour which often incorporates historic churches such as Santa Maria and San Nicola in Ispica.